ChrisSamra/thirskOS/README.md

 The following is a list of functions already implemented in the app, and is fully functional:

-* Lunch menu of this week is displayed on the front page
+* Lunch menu of this week is displayed on the front page.
-* Catalog for many useful resources under the "Thrive" page
+* Catalog for many useful resources under the "Thrive" page.

 The following is a list of functions already implemented, but is not currently being used: